amirghedira/RentManager-RestAPI-Squelize-/readme.md

 Link: [https://www.npmjs.com/package/jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken)

 ## multer:
-This package is very useful to manipulate files such as saving them deleting them, you can also edit their names before saving them. it's really simple to use and to configure.
+This package is very useful to manipulate files such as saving them deleting them, you can also edit their names before saving them.
+It's really simple to use and to configure.

 Link: [https://www.npmjs.com/package/multer](https://www.npmjs.com/package/multer)

 ## Sequelize/mysql2:
 These are the basic packages to build a rest API with MySQL database.
 Actually, Sequelize makes interactions with database a bit easier for someone who don't know MySQL language.
-It provides a built-in functions that you use them to fetch , store and update data without writing MySQL queries.
-Also, to make all this work `sequelize` and `mysql2` packages are needed to convert behind the scenes the functions provided by Sequelize into MySQL queries before hitting the database.
+It provides a built-in functions that you use them to fetch, store and update data without writing MySQL queries.
+Also, to make all this work, `sequelize` and `mysql2` packages are needed to convert behind the scenes the functions provided by Sequelize into MySQL queries before hitting the database.

 Link: [https://www.npmjs.com/package/mysql2](https://www.npmjs.com/package/mysql2)